etijskens/wetppr/docs/guide-lines.md

 5. Document your itinerary.
 Especially, keep track of the documents that guided you to a satisfactory solution.

-Although this approach may look as if you are supposed to find the solution to the problem in books or on the *World Wide Web*, this does not at all exclude creativity at all.
+Although this approach may look as if you are supposed to find the solution to the problem in books or on the *World Wide Web*, this does not at all exclude creativity.
 Learning about how other researchers approached a problem, can easily spark new ideas that get you going.
 The *fail fast, fail often* principle also **urges you to start as simple as possible** and **make incremental changes**.
 Don't write a lot of code before you try and test.
-Typically, and this is corroborated by research, one bug is introduced with every new 10 lines.
+Typically,
+and this is corroborated by research, one bug is introduced with every new 10 lines.
 Finding 10 bugs in 100 lines is a lot more difficult than finding one bug in 10 lines (although sometimes there is more than one bug :( ).

 A PhD student once asked me for support.
 He had written a 10 000 line Fortran program (without tests).
 When he ran it, the results were not what he expected and he suspected that there was a bug